Adya-G-Bharadwaj/pseudo-lang/README.md

 1 2 3 4 5 6 7 8 9 10

 ## Features
-This project will include an IDE mobile application that will exectue the program, similar to replit.
+This project will include an IDE mobile application that will execute the program, similar to replit.
 There will be a scorllable text input area for users to type in their code.
 Similar to many popular IDEs, the language will highlight key words in specific colors.
 Additionally, there will be a seperate, closable window to display the output.
 Users can toggle the code and output windows off and on depending on their preference.

 ## Architecture